 The Company entered into an agreement whereby, commencing on the August 14, 2020, the Company will pay the Sponsor a total of \$15,000 per month for office space, utilities and secretarial and administrative support.
 Upon completion of the Business Combination or the Company's liquidation, the Company will cease paying these monthly fees.
-For the three and nine months ended September 30, 2020, the Company incurred \$30,000 in fees for these services, of which such amount is included in accounts payable and accrued expenses in the accompanying condensed balance sheet at September 30, 2020.
+For the three months ended March 31, 2021 and 2020, the Company incurred \$45,000 and \$0 in fees for these services.